GitauHarrison/notes/linode/buy_domain.md

 ![Create domain](/images/linode/buy_domain/create_domain.png)

 To add my new domain name, I will click on this button.
+I will see this page:

 ![Create domain in linode](/images/linode/buy_domain/create_domain_in_linode.png)

-I have added a temporary email _admin@bolderlearner.com_ which does not exist yet.
+I have added my domain and a temporary email _admin@bolderlearner.com_ which does not exist yet.
 "Create Domain" button will create this new domain and redirect me to Linode's domain management page.

 ![Linode domain management](/images/linode/buy_domain/linode_domain_management.png)

 At first, this might look very intimidating, but it is actually very simple.
 What I am interested in here is to add some DNS records to my domain.
 Example of DNS records are A records, CNAME records, MX records, and TXT records.

 The first record that I am going to add is an A record.
 This record is used to point my domain name to a specific IP address.
-I will use the IP address of my Linode.
+The IP address in context is the IP address of my Linode.
 This record requires the following fields:

 - `Hostname`: This is the domain name that I want to point to my IP address.
 - `IP Address`: This is the IP address that I want to point to my domain name.
 - `TTL`: This is the time to live of the record.
 It sets the lifespan of the cache for the DNS record

-I will click on "Add an A/AAAA Record" button to update my hostname, IP address, and TTL.
+I will click on "Add an A/AAAA Record" button (seen above) to update my hostname, IP address, and TTL.

 ![A record](/images/linode/buy_domain/a_record.png)

-I have added my host name as `www`, my IP address as 212.71.247.241 and I left TTL as it was, that is "Default".
+I have added my host name as `www`, my IP address as _212.71.247.241_ and I left TTL as it was, that is "Default".
 The IP address that I am using currently is different from the one you saw in [the previous tutorial](deploy_on_linode.md).
 This is because I recreated the entire project and obtained a new IP address.
 Moving forward, I will be using this new IP address.

 I can add more A records to my domain.
 Currently, I have only `www` record.

-- `Hostname`: for example bolderlearner.com.
-I want a quick search of this domain, without the `www.` prefix.
+- `Hostname`: in case a user forgest the `www.` prefix.
-- `blog`: so this will be something like blog.bolderlearner.com.
+- `blog`: this will be something like _blog.bolderlearner.com_.
 - `*` (asterisk) - this is an example of a wildcard record.
 It will match any request for domains that do not exist.
 Wildcards are often used to point all non-existing domains to a specific IP address or top-level domain.
 If the querried first-level domain does not exist, the IP address specified in the wildcard DNS record will respond.
-For example, if I search for a non-existent app.bolderlearner.com, I will re-directed to www.bolderlearner.com.
+For example, if I search for a non-existent _app.bolderlearner.com_, I will re-directed to www.bolderlearner.com.